 One of the biggest trends we have seen in investments over recent years has been the move to ethical investing.
-Morningstar states there is now over $1trn in assets under management in environmental, social and governance (ESG) funds globally, with almost a third of European fund sales falling into this category.
+Morningstar states there is now over $2.5trn in assets under management in sustainable funds globally.
 This means there is also a growing demand for ethical ISAs among UK investors, who are keen to combine the tax-saving efficiency of the ISA wrapper with the potential to invest in line with their principles.

 The growth in ethical ISAs has been two-pronged: we have witnessed a number of ethical banks and ethical investment companies springing up to meet demand, as well as more traditional investment platforms adding an ethical dimension to their existing proposition.
 The result is a great deal of choice for consumers, whether they are looking for ESG, socially responsible investing (SRI), impact investing or sustainable investing options.

 Moneyfarm Ethical ISA - Special offer - Pay no fees for the first year